 11.1 Fixed Forward Trades

-We offer the ability for you to fix a foreign exchange rate to settle at a defined date in the future more than 4 Business Days after:
+We offer the ability for you to fix a foreign exchange rate for a Trade which will settle outside the Spot Period after:

 (a) entry into the Standard Contract, in relation to a Standard Contract;

 (b) the specific exchange rate becoming available (to be determined in our sole discretion), in relation to a Stop and Limit Contract.